 - Repeat Database

-RepeatMasker will now work with custom libraries, and with Dfam out of the box.
+RepeatMasker can be used with custom libraries, or with Dfam out of the box.

 Dfam is an open database of transposable element (TE) profile HMM models and consensus